 Organizing paperwork is a task most workers have to get involved in at least occasionally, regardless of their line of work.
 Unfortunately, most people don’t find the responsibility exciting, and often complain it takes up too much of their time – especially when they remain careful to avoid making mistakes.

 That’s why some companies are looking for ways to depend on AI to save time and improve accuracy.
-In one case study, a company that received approximately 1,200 invoices every month implemented artificial intelligence to sort documents by type and scan for important information needed by the business’ accounting team.
+In one case study, a company that received approximately 1,200 templates for invoices every month implemented artificial intelligence to sort documents by type and scan for important information needed by the business’ accounting team.
 By doing so, they cut down the processing time for invoices by more than 45 minutes.
+Other businesses that are looking for help with specific accounting matters may want to try out lease accounting software to see if it helps them streamline their workload and boost their workflow, giving them more time to focus on other important matters too.

 Also, a company called Ripcord offers a combination robotic and AI solution to handle papers, remove staples and classify materials.
 According to the company’s website, the AI component can achieve upwards of 90 percent accuracy with adequate training.